polymonster/jsn/readme.md

 # jsn
 [![Build Status](https://travis-ci.org/polymonster/jsn.svg?branch=master)](https://travis-ci.org/polymonster/jsn) [![codecov](https://codecov.io/gh/polymonster/jsn/branch/master/graph/badge.svg)](https://codecov.io/gh/polymonster/jsn)

-jsn is a user-friendly data format that can be reliably edited by humans by improving some of the common mistakes that occur when using standard json.
-It also adds powerful features such as inheritence, variables, includes and syntax improvements to make jsn files more compact and re-usable then a json counterpart.
+jsn is a user-friendly data format that can be reliably edited by humans by addressing some of the common mistakes that occur when using standard json.

+It adds powerful features such as inheritence, variables, includes and syntax improvements to make jsn files more compact and re-usable then a json counterpart.

 jsn can be used directly in python as a dictionary, or it can be converted to json to be used with other languages and tools which already support json.